 If you want to head out before or after there are many options along nearby Byres Road, Ashton Lane or Great Western Road and the various spots around the West End.
 Many of the restaurants and cafes in the local vicinity are also offering discounts and special offers for GlasGLOW ticket holders so have a look to see what options are available if you want to make a night of it.
 Remember that, due to the event, the West End is busier than normal and possible ongoing lockdown restriction may impact booking so you may want to plan ahead and factor in extra waiting times for your night.

 Public transport is the best option for getting to the Botanic Gardens.
 There are a large number of buses from the city centre and elsewhere into the West End with most stopping along Great Western Road.
 If you are heading by train the nearest stops are Hyndland, approx 20 minutes away, or Partick train station which is around 25 to 30 minutes walk to the entrance.
 The subway is also a good option and Hillhead underground station in only a five minute wander along Byres Road.

 Due to very limited parking in the West End, driving isn’t really recommended and there is certainly no parking options on the streets surrounding the Botanic Gardens.
 If you do opt to take the car you may find free parking near Kelvingrove Park and further afield if you don’t mind a walk or paid parking at Gibson Street Car Park behind Ashton Lane.

-GlasGLOW will also be returning in 2019 so if you’ve missed out this year then there will certainly be a chance to experience the illuminations again next year.
+GlasGLOW is expected to returning in 2021 so if you’ve missed out this year then there will certainly be a chance to experience the illuminations again next year.
 Remember to keep an eye out for announcements as early bird tickets are a great discount too!

 Are you attending GlasGLOW this year?
 Have you been to a similar event somewhere that you would recommend?
 Drop your suggestions in the comments!